How stolen vehicle trends can impact your auto insurance

 Unfortunately, most car insurance policies won’t cover the theft of personal property inside the stolen vehicle.
 So if the wallet or watch you have stored in your glove compartment gets taken along with your car, you’re on your own – unless you have home insurance.

 Home, condo, and tenant insurance could potentially cover the cost of these items, provided you have adequate protection (i.e. enough contents insurance).
-However, you’ll need to make a second claim with your home insurer, and you may be responsible for paying a deductible.
+However, you’ll need to make a seperate claim with your home insurer, and you may be responsible for paying a deductible.
 This could cause an increase in your home insurance premium, so make sure it’s a worthwhile claim.
 You wouldn’t want to ruin your home insurance history, only to replace a few CDs and an old GPS.

 What are auto insurance companies doing to prevent car theft?